 - You must follow generally accepted rules, guidelines and conditions for finding and logging a cache.
 Your submitted caches must be bonafide caches listed on www.geocaching.com that you have visited in person and signed the physical log in the cache. (no virtual caches, please).
 Only caches found after January 1, 2009 will qualify.

-- Cache finds must be at a Pony Express Station site or very near one with a memorial or marker denoting the site as part of the original trail.
-Colorado and Missouri have limited miles of trail so they could be the most sought after sites.
-Please send me e-mails with photographic proof of your visit/logging.
-I will need the waypoints and names of 10 caches in 8 states and 10 photos of proof you did do these caches before you can be recognized and allowed to complete this final challenge cache.
-I will also accept snail mail submissions of printed pictures with waypoints and cache names for review.
+- Cache finds must be at a Pony Express Station site or very near one with a memorial, statue, sign or marker denoting the site as part of the original trail.
+Colorado and Missouri have limited miles of trail so they could be the most sought after sites. .

-- You must submit your complete list of 10 qualifying caches with photo verification to me (cache owner) before I can release to you the final cache of this challenge.
-The list and photos will be verified for correctness.
+- You must submit your complete list of 10 qualifying caches to me (cache owner) before I can allow a "find" on this final cache of this challenge.
+The list will be verified for correctness.

-- When your list and photos have been verified and approved, you will be permitted to hunt the final cache (diff/terr: 1.5/1.5) You will also be recognized and listed on the Hall of Fame list below.
+- When your list has been verified and approved, you will be permitted to claim the final cache as a "find" (diff/terr: 1.5/1.5) You will also be recognized and listed on the Wall of Fame list below.

 - While you are permitted to have other people with you when you hunt the final cache, only those who have fulfilled all criteria for this cache will be allowed to log a successful find.
 Please note that there is a FTF prize (choice of one) for this cache but it is not in the cache (see photo).
 I have not placed it there because of the size (10-12 inches) and possibility in may be gone before a challenge completer gets there to claim it.
 I will make arrangements with the first person to finish the challenge for their FTF prize.